Skip to content

 Adding a JSON body

+At this point focus is currently on the tab bar itself.
 Press J (or Down) to move the cursor down to the dropdown.
-Press Enter to open it, and select the option Raw (json, text, etc.).
+Press Enter to open it, then select the option Raw (json, text, etc.).

 Move down to the text area below using J (or Down), and type (or paste) the JSON below.